eMapR/LT-GEE/README.md

 ![all index ftv](https://github.com/eMapR/LT-GEE/blob/master/imgs/all_index_ftv.png)
 *Fig 5.
 A stack of spectral representations can be standardized to the segmentation structure of a single spectral band or index.
 Here we are demonstrating the standardization of tasseled cap brightness, greenness, and wetness to the segmentation structure of NBR.
-This allows us to take advantage of multiple dimension spectral space to describe the properties of spectral epochs and breakpoints to predict land cover, change process, and transitions from a consistent perspective (NBR).*
+This allows us to take advantage of multi-dimensional spectral space to describe the properties of spectral epochs and breakpoints to predict land cover, change process, and transitions from a consistent perspective (NBR).*
 <br><br>

+### Epoche Information

 The second neat feature of a segmented world view of spectral history is that simple geometry calculations can summarize attributes of spectral epochs (Fig 6).
-Temporal duration and spectral magnitude can be calculated for each segment, based on the vertex time and spectral dimensions.
-These attributes allow us to easily query the data about when changes occur, how frequently they occur, on average how long do they last, what is the average magnitude of disturbance segments, etc. We can also query information about adjacent segments to focal segments.
+Temporal duration and spectral magnitude can be calculated for each segment based on the vertex time and spectral dimensions.
+These attributes allow us to easily query the data about when changes occur, how frequently they occur, on average how long do they last, what is the average magnitude of disturbance (or recovery) segments, etc. We can also query information about adjacent segments to focal segments.
 For instance, we can ask, what it the average rate of recovery following a disturbance segment, or what was the trajectory of a pixel time series prior to disturbance segments that we’ve attributed to fire.